Queen Elizabeth II 'threw her paper to the floor after she found out about Princess Lilibet's name'

 Another royal author, Robert Hardman, has made similar claims.

-He said in his biography (Charles III: New King, New Court.
-The Inside Story) that a member of staff spilled the beans on the queen’s anger at the time.
+He said in his 2024 biography, Charles III: New King, New Court.
+The Inside Story, that a member of staff spilled the beans on the queen’s rumoured anger at the time.

 In his book, he alleged that the staff member had described the late monarch “as angry as I’d ever seen her”.